 Hospitals are not fun.
 It can be hard to sleep with the noise and interruptions.
 You miss the comforts of home.
-You can be exposed to infections and other safety hazards.
-And they’re expensive.
+And you can be exposed to infections and other safety hazards.
+Additionally, they’re expensive.
 Why stay longer than needed?
 What about leaving the hospital against your doctor’s advice?
 Will your health suffer?
 The primary reason to stay is, of course, because your doctor said you should.
 But what if there are alternatives?

-What are the risks of discharge against medical advice?
+What are the risks of leaving the hospital against your doctor’s advice?

 How common is this?